-In the face of all this contrary precedent, Plaintiffs make one final argument: they say that every potential piece of legislation that could arise from the Oversight Committee's investigation-whether already proposed or purely hypothetical-would be unconstitutional as applied to the President, and therefore there can be no legitimate legislative purpose for the Committee's investigation.
+4. In the face of all this contrary precedent, Petitioners make one final argument with regard to the Oversight Committee's request: they say that every potential piece of legislation that could arise from that investigation-whether already proposed or purely hypothetical-would be unconstitutional as applied to the President, and therefore there can be no legitimate legislative purpose for the Committee's investigation.
 Their theory is apparently that any statutory limit on the President's conflicts of interest and any disclosure requirement imposed on the President would amount to a prerequisite to holding the Office of President that would violate Article II, § 1, cl.
 1-which delineates the qualifications for that office-or would otherwise interfere with the President's ability to "take Care that the Laws be faithfully executed," U.S. Const. art.
 II, § 3.
-See Appellants' Br.
-37-40, 43-44.
+See Pet'rs Br.
+45-52.

 This argument is as astounding as it is wrong.
 As an initial matter, the Supreme Court has made clear that Congress may investigate so long as the investigation is not "plainly incompetent or irrelevant to any lawful purpose."
 McPhaul, 364 U.S. at 381 (internal citation and quotations omitted) (emphasis added).
 Here, laws governing the President's disclosures and conflicts of interest, like the Ethics in Government Act of 1978, have been on the books for decades.
 Congressional investigation into whether to amend those laws, or to pass new laws imposing other ethical constraints on the President, can hardly be "plainly incompetent or irrelevant to any lawful purpose."
-And given this long history of ethics legislation, it would be remarkable for this Court to rule that any such hypothetical legislation is unconstitutional before it is even passed, let alone applied to the President.
+And given this long history of ethics legislation, it would be remarkable for this Court to rule that any such hypothetical legislation is unconstitutional before it is even passed. let alone applied to the President.